-(1) The cost-effectiveness of energy conservation measures shall be calculated by the Oregon Department of Energy.
+(1) The cost-effectiveness of energy conservation measures shall be calculated by the Energy Office.

-(2) The Oregon Department of Energy may approve use of alternate cost-effectiveness calculations, if the calculations and the methodology supporting those calculations are submitted to the Oregon Department of Energy for its review and approval.
+(2) The Energy Office may approve use of alternate cost-effectiveness calculations, if the calculations and the methodology supporting those calculations are submitted to the Energy Office for its review and approval.

-(3) The measure is "cost-effective" if its cost is less than 110 percent of the present value of the cost of fuel oil saved over its assumed life cycle.
+(3) The measure is "cost-effective" if its cost is less than 110 percent of the present value of the cost of fuel oil saved over its assumed life cvcle.

-(4) The Oregon Department of Energy must approve all measures that are presumed to be cost-effective.
+(4) The Energy Office must approve all measures that are presumed to be cost-effective.
 These measures may include items which alone may not save energy but are needed to make recommended energy measures work effectively.